 - Editorial Board Member for Frontiers in Nutrition.

-- Invited reviewer for >25 peer-reviewed scientific journals.
+- Invited reviewer for over 25 peer-reviewed scientific journals.

 - Nutrition consultant to elite/ professional sportspersons and teams, particularly focussing on water/ electrolyte balance assessment and requirements, as well as weight management in sports.

 - Nutrition consultant to food/ nutrition industry on product design and application.